intel/llvm/sycl/doc/design/DeviceConfigFile.md

 update existing targets at application compile time.

 An entry of the Device Configuration File should include:
 - Name of the target.
+Target names should be spelled exactly as expected in `-fsycl-targets`, since these are going to be used to implement validation of supported targets.
 - List of supported aspects.
 - List of supported sub-group sizes.
 - [Optional] `aot-toolchain` name/identifier describing the toolchain used to compile